Inorganic chemicals · 2025

 +Is there Sulfate in Rochester, MN tap water?

-Yes — Rochester, MN's 2025 Consumer Confidence Report lists Sulfate at 31.8.
-Rochester, MN's 2025 Sulfate measurement is below the federal limit of 500 (MCL).
+Yes — Rochester, MN's 2025 Consumer Confidence Report lists Sulfate at 31.8 mg/L. Rochester, MN's 2025 report shows Sulfate detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Sulfate in drinking water?